Sajad-Adil/Construction-supplies-backend/README.md

 # Construction-supplies-backend
-This is the backend of a construction supplies platform
+The backend for an E-commerce platform for construction supplies.